-Deep-dive references for every technical aspect of domain management โ from DNS record types to HTTP error diagnostics.
+Deep-dive references for every technical aspect of domain management β from DNS record types to HTTP error diagnostics and the secondary domain market.

 | Record | Full Name | Purpose | Example Value | TTL Typical |